 In addition to our proprietary programs, we have formed multi-product collaborations with leading biopharmaceutical companies on market-leading products and in therapeutic categories that are of strategic importance to our collaboration partners.
-These collaborations are as follows:
+These collaborations are with Sanofi in the field of diabetes and with Genentech in the field of ophthalmology.